shawnchacko2008/Java-Projects/README.md

-Paint - replicates microsoft plaint
+Paint - Application which replicates microsoft plaint

-Fractals -
+Fractals - Collection of fractals made of recursive code that can be altered by sliders